 • Consider having your animal microchipped, a permanent means of identification.
 Ask WHS staff about getting your animal microchipped.

-• Safe travel.
-If you must travel with your dog, cat, or other animal, use a leash or carrier to keep him/her safe.
+• If you must travel with your dog, cat, or other animal, use a leash or carrier to keep him/her safe.

 • An accurate description of your animal is vital.
 Keep a record of your animal’s size, with any distinguishing characteristics, along with a current photograph.